-- The Latin American dub, however, had a narrator telling each character's adapted-to-spanish name as they came on screen.
+- The Latin Spanish dub, however, had a narrator telling each character's adapted-to-Spanish name as they came on screen.

-- The theme song for My Little Pony's G3 and G3.5 cartoons was one of these.
-It became the subject of much ridicule (well, moreso than usual) when several characters in the G4 cartoon My Little Pony: Friendship is Magic shared names with the G3/G3.5 ponies, but had wildly different personalities (the linked video contrasts Rainbow Dash and Rainbow Dash, for example).
+- The theme song for the G3 and G3.5 cartoons was also one of these.
+It became the subject of much ridicule (well, moreso than usual) when several characters in the G4 cartoon My Little Pony: Friendship Is Magic shared names with the G3/G3.5 ponies, but had wildly different personalities (the linked video contrasts Rainbow Dash and Rainbow Dash, for example).

 - There's one for Dethklok in the opening of Metalocalypse.